falcosecurity/event-generator/events/README.md

 ### Choose a package

+- The package name should reflect the data source name of the ruleset (ie. `syscall`).
 - Each *action* must be put in a subpackage of `events` that matches the ruleset context.
-- The `helper` subpackage is intended for those actions that does not match a rule, but still be useful to implement other actions.
+- The `helper` subpackage is intended for actions that do not match a rule but can still be useful for implementing other actions.
 - Before adding a new subpackage, propose your motivations to the maintainers.

+#### Functions visibility

+Only `func`s that implement the `events.Action` interface must be exported by a package.
+Other utility functions can be included, if needed, stating they are not exported names (a notable example is [syscall/utils_linux.go](https://github.com/falcosecurity/event-generator/blob/main/events/syscall/utils_linux.go)).

 ### Naming